What is the Efficiency of a Heat Pump?

 How does an efficient heat pump save me money?

-To offset the additional cost of installing a heat pump over a fossil-fuelled system, the RHI pays a quarterly income to owners of ground source heat pumps.
-RHI payments are based on the renewable proportion of heat produced by the heat pump.
+To offset the additional cost of installing a heat pump over a fossil-fuelled system in domestic projects, there’s also the Domestic Renewable Heat Incentive (RHI).
+The RHI pays a quarterly income to owners of ground source heat pumps.
+Payments are based on the renewable proportion of heat produced by the heat pump.

 The Domestic RHI income, which spans over 7 years, applies to ground source installations in a single home.
-The Non-Domestic RHI, which lasts over 20 years, applies to commercial buildings or two or more properties connected by a Shared Ground Loop Array.
+Explore different funding streams for different project types here.

 Making the most of dynamic tariffs